jahidulpabelislam/sticky-footer.js/README.md

 ## Why?

-I decided to create this library as I have found myself recreating and using this effect/code in all my projects, so thought it would be better to only have it in one place.
+I decided to create this plugin as I have found myself recreating and using this effect/code in all my projects, so thought it would be better to only have it in one place.
 This makes it easier to maintain all uses of this effect.
-While also helping the developer community, with this small helper library for the front-end.
+While also helping the developer community, with this small helper plugin for the front-end.

 ## How?